 Buying cloth diapers from a third-party seller on Amazon can have three potential drawbacks depending on who the seller is:

-1) The price of the same diaper(s) may be cheaper or more expensive if purchasing directly from the company.
+1) The price of the same diaper(s) may be cheaper or more expensive if purchased directly from the company.

 Prices change constantly both on Amazon, and in the rest of the retail world of course, but I have regularly seen diapers on sale on a company website but not on Amazon, and sometimes even vice-versa (think Prime Day).